-Sharon D. Nelson is president of the digital forensics, information technology, and cybersecurity firm Sensei Enterprises.
-In addition to...
+Sharon D. Nelson, Esq. is president of the digital forensics, managed information technology and cybersecurity firm Sensei...

-John W. Simek is vice president of the digital forensics, information technology and cybersecurity firm Sensei Enterprises.
-He is...
+John W. Simek is vice president of the digital forensics, managed information technology and cybersecurity firm Sensei...

 It’s easy to get caught up in the fast-paced transition to paperless E-discovery review.
 Firms are now converting evidence into TIFF files.
 What’s a TIFF file?
 It’s just an easy way to manage and send large amounts of evidence, right?
 Wrong.
 On this episode of Digital Detectives, guest Craig Ball explains that a TIFF image turns the evidence into a small, non-searchable image.
 “They are not offering you the evidence in anything like the form in which they created and used the evidence.”
 Ball explained in a recent article, “ Instead, they propose to print everything to a kind of electronic paper, turning searchable, metadata-rich evidence into non-searchable pictures of much (but not all) of the source document.”